-The Company has entered into employment contracts with certain of its current and former executive officers.
+The Company has entered into employment contracts with certain of its current executive officers.
 The employment contracts provide for, among other things, the payment of termination compensation in the event an executive officer either voluntarily or involuntarily terminates his employment with the Company for other than "Just Cause" as defined in the applicable employment contract.
 Certain of the employment contracts provide for a termination benefit that became fully vested in 2005 and is payable if and when the executive officer terminates his employment with the Company.
 The termination benefit grows each year at an amount equal to the one-year constant maturity treasury rate and cannot be forfeited except where the executive officer personally profits from willful fraudulent activity that materially and adversely affects the Company.
-The costs of this vested termination benefit have been fully accrued and expensed by the Company as of December 31, 2023.
-The liability was \$1.4 million and \$1.6 million at December 31, 2023 and 2022, respectively.
-During 2021, the payment of termination benefits for a former executive officer commenced and fully paid as of December 31, 2023.
+The costs of this vested termination benefit have been fully accrued and expensed by the Company as of December 31, 2024.
+The liability was \$1.5 million and \$1.4 million at December 31, 2024 and 2023, respectively.